Clinical Research Trials for Cancer in Brevard County

 Phases of Clinical Trials

-• Phase I: Phase 1 clinical trials are designed to test a new therapy in a small group of people (about 15-30) for the first time to evaluate the safety, including safe dosage range and possible side effects.
+Phase I: Phase 1 clinical trials are designed to test a new therapy in a small group of people (about 15-30) for the first time to evaluate the safety, including safe dosage range and possible side effects.
 It can include healthy participants or patients.

-• Phase IV: Phase 4 clinical trials are conducted after a therapy has been approved by the FDA and is marketed.
-Many of these studies are designed to monitor the effectiveness of a newly approved therapy in the general population and to collect information about any adverse effects associated with widespread use.
+Phase IV: Phase 4 clinical trials are conducted after a therapy has been approved by the FDA and is marketed.
+Many of these studies are designed to monitor the effectiveness of a newly approved treatment in the general population and to collect information about any adverse effects associated with widespread use.

 How Cancer Clinical Trials Can Benefit You

 Participating in a clinical trial gives you access to new research treatments before they are widely available.
 Additionally, your participation also may help others by contributing to medical research.
+Through clinical trials, you can receive:

 It’s important to understand that clinical trial participation is strictly voluntary, and not every patient qualifies to participate.
 If you’re interested, ask your oncologist if there is an available trial that you could benefit from.

-Those considering participation will be given the key facts such as the purpose, risks, and benefits of a clinical trial— a process called informed consent.
+Those considering participation will be given the key facts, such as the purpose, risks, and benefits of a clinical trial— a process called informed consent.
 You will never be added to a trial without your approval.

 For most patients, clinical trials are not the first course of treatment that will be tried.
 But, as you progress through your cancer treatment process, you may qualify for a study that could benefit you and other cancer patients in the future.